-notebook name: The name of the notebook document is displayed at the top of the page, next to the IP[y]: Notebook logo.
-This name reflects the name of the .ipynb notebook document file.
+Notebook name: The name displayed at the top of the page, next to the Jupyter logo, reflects the name of the . ipynb file.
 Clicking on the notebook name brings up a dialog which allows you to rename it.
-Thus, renaming a notebook from "UntitledO" to "My first notebook" in the browser, renames the UntitledO.ipynb file to My first notebook.ipynb.
+Thus, renaming a notebook from "Untitled0" to "My first notebook" in the browser, renames the Untitled0.ipynb file to My first notebook.ipynb.

-menu bar: The menu bar presents different options that may be used to manipulate the way the notebook functions.
+Menu bar: The menu bar presents different options that may be used to manipulate the way the notebook functions.

-toolbar: The tool bar gives a quick way of performing the most-used operations within the notebook, by clicking on an icon.
+Toolbar: The tool bar gives a quick way of performing the most-used operations within the notebook, by clicking on an icon.

-code cell: the default type of cell, read on for an explanation of cells
+Code cell: the default type of cell; read on for an explanation of cells.